What is PCOS?

 This syndrome can also cause other hormonal imbalances in the body.

-It is an endocrine system disorder that can cause problems with menstruation, ovulation, fertility and hormone production.
-It affects how a woman's ovaries function and is the leading cause for female infertility.
+It is an endocrine system disorder that can cause problems with menstruation, ovulation, fertility, and hormone production.
+It affects how a woman's ovaries function and is the leading cause of female infertility.

 Symptoms & Complications:

 It is also possible that the symptoms are caused by the body producing too little estrogen.
 The symptoms are often treated with medications to help balance out the hormones.
 There are also non-medical treatments that can be used to treat the symptoms.
 For example, focusing on a healthier diet and exercising more can help with the symptoms.
 One can also benefit from taking supplements for improved hormone balance.